Azure/bicep-reps/active/0000-bicep-version-pinning.md

 - If the resolved version constraint does not match the locally-installed Bicep version, the compilation should fail with a clear message indicating the constraint violation.
 - If no version constraint is specified anywhere in the `bicepconfig.json` resolution chain, the compilation should fallback to using the currently installed version.

+#### Linter rules
+- Since we've chosen to use bicepconfig.json for version constraints, the current expectation is consistent resolution logic (e.g., the closest `bicepconfig.json` to a Bicep file is used).
+- This also means users may specify different version constraints in different `bicepconfig.json` files.
+- External tools do not understand how Bicep source files are grouped, therefore they can't detect version constraints in referenced modules.
+- External tools can parse the version constraint for the entrypoint Bicep file, but conflicts won't be detected in referenced modules until the installed Bicep CLI is invoked.

+- In order to help the users prevent such runtime issues, we will two linter rules:
+1. **Incompatible Module Constraints:**
+    - If the version constraints specified in `bicepconfig.json` files across modules cannot be combined into a single valid version range (i.e. disjoint ranges), emit an error.
+For example:
+    - Module A requires `>=0.31.0 <0.32.0`.
+    - Module B requires `>=0.15.0 <0.16.0`.
+    - These constraints cannot be satisfied simultaneously, so the emit an error.

+2. **Looser Constraints in a parent module:**
+   - If the version constraint for the bicep file being edited is looser than any of the referenced modules' constraints, emit an error.
+For example:
+   - Entrypoint file requires `>=0.15.0`.
+   - Referenced module requires `<0.17.0`.
+   - Because the external tool only looks at the entrypoint file, it may download a version that is incompatible with a referenced modules (e.g. version `0.21.0` in the example).
 ----------------

 ### VSCode experience